bocoup/web-platform-contribution-guide/src/interviews.rst

 1. Tell us about the role you play in web standards work - what, where, and how are you contributing?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-I'm one of the tech leads in the CSS Working Group, and have co-edited a significant proportion of its specifications for well over a decade.
+I'm one of the tech leads in the :term:`CSS` Working Group, and have co-edited a significant proportion of its specifications for well over a decade.
 Before that I was a volunteer contributor to the Mozilla project, primarily in standards-compliance QA.
-I'm also on the W3C Advisory Board for these two years, helping with process and governance.
+I'm also on the :term:`W3C` Advisory Board for these two years, helping with process and governance.

 2. How did you first get into web standards work?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^